karel-brinda/Phylign/README.md

 Check the output files in `results/`.

-If the results don't correspond to what you expected and you need to re-adjust your parameters, go to Step 2.
-If only the mapping part is affected by the changes, you proceed more rapidly, by manually removing the files in `intermediate/03_map` and `output/` and running directly `make map`.
+If the results do not correspond to what you expected and you need to re-adjust your parameters, go to Step 2.
+If only the mapping part is affected by the changes, you proceed more rapidly by manually removing the files in `intermediate/03_map` and `output/` and running directly `make map`.

 ## Additional information